wpsharks/s2member-kb/tutorials/2015/72-how-avoid-wordpress-member-login-issues.md

 ### Decide on a Domain Variation for WordPress

 Decide early-on which domain variation you're going to use, and make sure that your installation of WordPress® is configured to match what you intend to use.
-Check your Dashboard under: `Settings -> General`.
+See: **Dashboard → Settings → General**.
 All of the URLs configured in that panel need to match what you intend to use.

 ### Remain Consistent when Building WordPress Links